Gliese 687: Planetary system

-In 2014, it was discovered to have a planet, Gliese 687 b, with a minimum mass of 18.394 Earth masses (which makes it comparable to Neptune), an orbital period of 38.14 days, a low orbital eccentricity and inside the habitable zone.
-Another Neptune mass planet candidate was discovered in 2020, in a further out and much colder orbit.
+In 2014, Gliese 687 was discovered to have a planet, Gliese 687 b, with a minimum mass of 18.394 Earth masses (which makes it comparable to Neptune), an orbital period of 38.14 days, a low orbital eccentricity and inside the habitable zone.
+Another Neptune-mass planet candidate was discovered in 2020, in a further out and much colder orbit.